 - Perform similar duties for NYIC Action, including but not limited to: strategy, prospect and campaign narrative development, and project management of our c4 Asana.

 - Support additional Development tasks as needed.

-- 4-5 years professional experience and a proven record of success in institutional fundraising.
+- 4-5 years professional experience in development.

 - Ability to synthesize information while maintaining attention to detail.

 - Strong project management and organizational skills, ability to prioritize projects and follow through on detail with high-level accuracy.

 - Experience with database management is required; experience with Salesforce a plus.

 - Ability to work under pressure to meet strict deadlines in an autonomous yet collaborative environment.

 - Knowledge of/passion for migration and/or human rights: prior experience with issues facing migrants in the U.S. preferred.